Sleep Apnea Awareness

 -

-The lack of recognition by primary care physicians of differing ways women report symptoms of sleep apnea translate to less women being referred to sleep physician
+The lack of recognition by primary care physicians due to the differing ways women report symptoms of sleep apnea translate to less women being referred to sleep medicine physicians

 Racial Inequity in Recognizing Sleep Apnea